Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

-Let us make some comments on the pricing of a contract $\cC$ for which replication in a regular model $\cM=(\cS,\cD, \sB, \sC , \Psi^{0,x} (\sC ) )$ is not feasible.
-Since we already know that the equality ${\underline p}_0 (x,\cC ) ={\overline p}_0(x,\cC )$ holds in any regular model and any contract $\cC \in \sC$, the question of great interest is whether the common value is a fair price or not.
-Unfortunately, the definitive answer is not available, since it may happen that the common value is a fair price, but it may also occur that it is a cost of a strict superhedging strategy.
+Let us make some comments on the properties of a contract $\cC$ for which replication in $\cM=(\cS,\cD, \cB, \sC , \Psi^{0,x} (\sC ) )$ is not feasible.
+If Assumption \ref{ass1.1w} is satisfied, then from Lemma \ref{lemfun} we obtain the following equalities $\ovepl_0(x,\cC)={\ovep}^f_0(x,\cC)=\undp^s_0(x,\cC)=\undpa_0(x,\cC)$.
+Obviously, it would be interesting to know whether the common value is a fair price.
+Unfortunately, the definitive answer is not available, in general, since it may happen that it is indeed the maximal fair price, but it may also occur that it represents the cost of a strict superhedging strategy.
+Furthermore, it is not clear at all how to proceed to compute the value of ${\ovep}^f_0(x,\cC)$ (it would be perhaps enough to know this value since any strictly lower value is a loss-generating cost).
+Under either Assumption \ref{ass1.1s} or when we postulate that the market model $\cM$ is regular, we obtain the same conclusions as under Assumption \ref{ass1.1w} and thus they are not helpful when analyzing the valuation of nonreplicable contracts.